Florida Estate Planning Drafting Software

 Local practitioners routinely navigate: Strong homestead protection (constitutional), Elective share for surviving spouses, No state income, estate, or inheritance tax, and Lady Bird deeds (enhanced life estate deeds) available.

 Common Florida filings and forms include: Florida Enhanced Life Estate Deed (Lady Bird Deed), Florida Designation of Health Care Surrogate, Florida Living Will, and Florida Durable Power of Attorney (Chapter 709).
-Key Florida statutory touchpoints include: Florida Homestead Law (Article X, Section 4), Florida Trust Code (Chapter 736), and Florida Elective Share (Chapter 732).
+Key Florida statutory touchpoints include: Florida Homestead Law (Article X, Section 4), Florida Trust Code (Chapter 736), Florida Community Property Trust Act (F.S.
+736.1501-736.1512), and Florida Elective Share (Chapter 732).

 Key Considerations for Florida Attorneys